jagoncalves14/allocate-reviewers/README.md

 ### How It Works

-- **Scheduled Execution**: Every Wednesday at 9 AM UTC, both workflows check if 15 days have passed since their last rotation
+- **Scheduled Execution**: Every Wednesday at 5:00 AM Finland Time (3:00 AM UTC), the unified workflow checks both rotations
 - **Date Checking**: Each script reads the most recent sprint/rotation date from its respective Google Sheet tab
-- **Independent Schedules**: FE Devs and Teams rotate independently (can be on different dates)
+- **Independent Schedules**: FE Devs and Teams rotate independently (can be on different 15-day cycles)
 - **Smart Execution**: Only runs if 15+ days have passed (or if manually triggered)
-- **Manual Override**: Manual triggers always execute, independent of the schedule
+- **Manual Override**: Manual triggers always execute immediately, independent of the schedule
+- **Load Balancing**: Both systems track assignments and prioritize reviewers/developers with fewer assignments

+### Load Balancing Details

+**FE Devs:**
+- Tracks how many developers each reviewer is assigned to
+- Prioritizes reviewers with fewer current assignments
+- Prevents uneven distribution (e.g., one reviewer with 5 assignments, another with 0)
+- Randomizes selection among equally loaded reviewers

+**Teams:**
+- Tracks how many teams each developer is reviewing
+- Distributes team assignments fairly across all available developers
+- Works across all three assignment scenarios (no members, few members, enough members)
+- Ensures workload equity in team-based reviews

-### Column Header Format
+### Column Header Format & Styling

 The system maintains the sprint schedule even when manual runs occur:

-- **Scheduled runs**: Create a new column with header format `DD-MM-YYYY`
+**Scheduled runs:** Create a new column with header format `DD-MM-YYYY`
 - Example: `22-10-2025`
+- Header: Light blue background with black text
+- Manual run column width: 280px (wider for the extra date info)

-- **Manual runs**: Update the existing column and modify the header to show when manual intervention happened
+**Manual runs:** Update the existing column and modify the header to show when manual intervention happened
 - First manual run: `22-10-2025 / Manual Run on: 23-10-2025`
 - Subsequent manual runs: `22-10-2025 / Manual Run on: 24-10-2025`
+- The original sprint date is always preserved

+**Column Styling:**
+- **Current sprint column** (most recent): Light blue header background, black text
+- **5 previous sprint columns**: White background, light grey text (0.8 opacity)
+- Older columns remain unchanged

 The sprint date is always preserved, ensuring scheduled rotations remain on the 15-day cycle regardless of manual interventions.